-EYE CONTACT: IF IN EYES: Immediately rinse with water for several minutes.
+EYE CONTACT: IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-Remove contact lenses, if present and easy to do.
-Continue rinsing.
-IF IN EYES: Get medical help.
+If eye irritation persists: Get medical help.

-SKIN CONTACT: IF ON SKIN: Take off immediately all contaminated clothing.
+SKIN CONTACT: IF ON SKIN: Get medical help immediately.
+Specific treatment (see "Notes to Physician" in Section 4 of the SDS below).
+IF ON SKIN: Take off immediately all contaminated clothing.
 Immediately rinse with water for several minutes.
-IF ON SKIN: Get medical help immediately.
-Specific treatment (see "Notes to Physician" in Section 4 of the SDS below).
 Wash contaminated clothing before reuse.